|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "I had a few hours before my flight, and walked around the airfield area.
 On the south side of the runway, across from the small terminal, there was a propeller and some wreckage displayed at a house.
 On the northern side of the strip, I searched for the Betty wreck, but believe it was scrapped or otherwise removed.
 All that I could find were some small pieces of Japanese aircraft wreckage, and an empty gun pit, made of empty fuel drums."

-Displayed at the front entrance to Buka Airport
+Displayed at the entrance to Buka Airport

-Japanese army operations in the South Pacific area: New Britain and Papua campaigns, 1942–43 page 125.
+Japanese army operations in the South Pacific area: New Britain and Papua campaigns, 1942–43 page 125

-NAC - Buka Airport
+National Airports Corporation (NAC) - Buka Airport

 October 22, 1943